Open Educational Resources

 Our OER Story

-How has OER saved students so much money in such a short amount of time?
+How has TCC saved students so much money in such a short amount of time?
 It's because the savings are cumulative.
 Once OER materials are developed for a class, they can be used (and changed and adapted as needed) quarter after quarter.
 So developing OER materials for just one heavily enrolled class can have a huge impact over a few short quarters.

 OER isn't just about saving money.
 It's about providing the best educational experience possible for students.
 OER is opt-in, which means that if instructors feel that a traditional textbook would best serve their students, that's what we'll use.
 As OER materials are adopted, we've surveyed both students and instructors.
 And both students and instructors have told us that OER materials provide a learning experience that's as good or better as a traditional textbook experience.